levibostian/Swapper-iOS/README.md

 Swapper is designed to automatically show the first `UIView` of the list given when you set the views.

+*Note:*  Swapper holds onto `UIView` instances given with `setSwappingViews()` as a weak reference.
+Keep your own strong reference to make sure the app is working.

 *Note:* Swapper will update the AutoLayout constraints of the `UIView`s you set as the swapping views.
 Swapper will set the size as the same size you set as the `SwapperView`.
 Therefore, no need to set AutoLayout constraints on your own!
 If you're not using AutoLayout, edit the configuration for `SwapperView` to not update the constraints: `SwapperView.defaultConfig.updateAutoLayoutConstraints = false`.

 * Lastly, all you need to do is to tell Swapper to swap!